 Either way, your looking at more costs.
-I’ve seen companies charge anywhere from $60-$1100 for a single link.
-I would be very careful about getting a link from anyone who charges less than that (unless of course it’s free).
+I’ve seen companies charge anywhere from $70-$1100 for a single link.
+I would be very careful about getting a link from anyone who charges less than that (unless of course it’s free from a guest post).

 As you can see, depending on how much content or links a client needs, building a natural backlink profile for your client can add up very quickly.

 There are ways to cut down on hard costs, if you write the content or go out and get the links yourself you can save money.
 But that just means you will be spending a lot more of your personal time on the project.